 Mountain sickness.
 Pulmonary hypertension is a feature of acute mountain sickness.
 High altitudes produce low blood-oxygen levels.
 In turn, low oxygen produces a narrowing of the pulmonary arteries.
 The heart must therefore work harder, reducing the capacity to exercise.

 Sildenafil widens the pulmonary arteries.
 To find out if it might improve exercise capacity in low oxygen conditions, scientists tested 14 healthy mountain climbers in a lab in Germany and again at a Mount Everest base camp.
 In the lab, the volunteers breathed 10% oxygen through a mask; on the mountain, they breathed natural air.
 Under both conditions, a 50-mg sildenafil tablet decreased pressures in the lungs' blood vessels and increased the maximum exercise capacity.

-It's a small study, though, and it's too soon to say if sildenafil will help prevent or treat acute mountain sickness.
+It's a small study, and it's too soon to say if sildenafil will help prevent or treat acute mountain sickness.
 Still, a study of 29 climbers reported that tadalafil can also reduce pulmonary artery pressure at a high altitude.

 In the first years of the Viagra era, research on sildenafil and the heart was devoted to making sure the drug was safe for the circulation.
 In most men with heart disease, it is.
-But several studies of patients with congestive heart failure reported that the medication improves oxygen consumption, pulmonary artery pressure, and exercise capacity in these patients.
+But several studies of patients with congestive heart failure also reported that the medication improves oxygen consumption, pulmonary artery pressure, and exercise capacity in these patients.
 Research shows that sildenafil helps the heart muscle relax properly, which could help patients with heart failure due to diastolic dysfunction.
 Another interesting property is sildenafil's ability to protect the heart from excessive stimulation by adrenaline.
 Clinical trials will be needed to see which patients might benefit.

 Sildenafil has already been licensed to treat men and women with pulmonary hypertension.
 Time will tell if any of these drugs will fill other potentials beyond promoting potency.